ibrahimelnemr/sfml-pong/README.md

 1. Clone the repository
 2. Open a terminal in the sfml-pong folder (`cd sfml-pong`)
-3. Run the following commands in the terminal to create and run and executable game file
+3. Run the following commands in the terminal to create and run an executable game file

 `g++ Pong.cp -o pong -I include -L lib -l sfml-system -l sfml-window -l sfml-graphics -l sfml-audio -l sfml-network -Wl,-rpath ./lib`